anilkumbalam/tenet-content/articles/wp2-doppler-time-geometry.md

 Key insight:

- **Measurement quality matters less than measurement geometry.** ^D^
+ **Measurement quality matters less than measurement geometry.** ^4^

-A common misconception is that poor geometry can be compensated by higher power, bandwidth, or more advanced algorithms; this is discussed explicitly in Appendix D.
+A common misconception is that poor geometry can be compensated by higher power, bandwidth, or more advanced algorithms; this is discussed explicitly in footnote 4.

 This explains why: